duniadua/lumapi/README.md

 # lumapi
-Lumapi is API Project created using Lumen
+Lumapi is API Project created using Lumen & Dingo API

+#Example how to use Lumen with postgrees
+Lumen Version 5.2
+Dingo